 Terms & Conditions

-A missed session fee of £45 is charged if the client cancels with less than 48 hours notice and the full session fee is charged with under 24 hours notice.
+A missed session fee of £50 is charged if the client cancels with less than 48 hours notice and the full session fee is charged with under 24 hours notice.

 The full fee is charged in cases where the client arrives late.

 Session fees include information sheets or booklets and other materials required during sessions.

 Clients must agree to share their GP details in the case of emergencies - please see the Confidentiality section on the 'How Sessions Work' page for more information on this requirement

 This is not an emergency service, if you require urgent psychological assistance please speak to your GP, the Samaritans (08457 90 90 90) or visit your local A & E department